Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Reviews

 Reviews are essential for building trust between users, especially on a P2P marketplace.
-They give customers confidence in the product or service, and offer providers assurances the sellers will treat their belongings well.
+They give customers confidence in the product or service, and offer providers assurances that the sellers will treat their belongings well.
 After the transaction is completed, reach out to both groups to ask for a review.

 A bike rental conversation in chat format between Janne, the customer, and Juho, the bike owner.
 They discuss knee pads, which Juho unfortunately does not have to offer Janne.
 Juho instructs Janne to check the bike is tuned to their weight and size when they come to pick it up.